sleizi/deploy-infrastructure-as-code/README.md

 2. Wait for the stacks to be deleted.
 The `delete.sh` script will delete the Udagram stack first and then delete the network stack.

-### Notes

-- Ensure that the S3 bucket is empty before deleting the Udagram stack.
-- Update the `ami-0d5d9d301c853a04a` value in the `udagram.yml` template with the latest Ubuntu 22 AMI ID for your region.

 ## Outputs

 - `LoadBalancerDNSName`: The DNS name of the application load balancer.